Find out how amphetamine addiction treatment differs from that of other drugs, and what amphetamine withdrawal and detox are like.

 Most often, when an amphetamine abuser has a dual diagnosis of addiction and a mental health disorder, there are other substances being abused at the same time.
 Amphetamine addicts particularly tend to use depressants along with adderall to counteract the effects felt when the stimulant wears off.

-Amphetamines can be used and metabolized rapidly by the body, meaning that withdrawal symptoms set in relatively quickly when a long-term abuser stops abruptly.
+Amphetamines can be used and metabolized rapidly by the body, meaning those withdrawal symptoms set in relatively quickly when a long-term abuser stops abruptly.
 As the body’s systems try to adjust after being accustomed to amphetamine’s effects, a whole host of physical and psychological side effects can occur.